ollewarne/tick-tac-toe/README.md

 - End of game screen
 - Better reset function so you don't have to click twice
 - Allow for switching who goes first
+- Accesibility
+- Play sounds when making moves and when game ends